hujhax/austin-improv-wiki/The Jukebox Musical Project.md

 |Run	=	2015-Present
 }}

-***The Jukebox Musical Project*** was a series of original comedy mini-musicals at [[The Institution Theater]].
+***The Jukebox Musical Project*** is a series of original comedy mini-musicals at [[The Institution Theater]].

 ## Summary
-Each show was written by [[Courtney Hopkin]] and leveraged a different music artist's songs as well as time/location for each show.
+Each show is written by [[Courtney Hopkin]] and leverages a different music artist's songs as well as time/location for each show.

-The individual musicals ran for two performances each, every other month in 2015.
+The individual musicals run for two performances each, every other month.

 ## Shows
 ### The Black Death